tum-pbs/pbdl-book/supervised-discuss.md

 - Great starting point.

 ❌ Con:
-- Lots of data needed.
+- Lots of data needed (loading can become a bottleneck).
-- Sub-optimal performance, accuracy and generalization.
+- Potentially sub-optimal performance in terms of accuracy and generalization.
 - Interactions with external "processes" (such as embedding into a solver) are difficult.

 The next chapters will explain how to alleviate these shortcomings of supervised training.
 First, we'll look at bringing model equations into the picture via soft constraints, and afterwards we'll revisit the challenges of bringing together numerical simulations and learned approaches.
+Finally, we'll extend the basic approach for generative modeling with diffusion models and flow matching.